The LDBC Social Network Benchmark: Relevance to the Industry

 The technological scope of \ldbcsnb comprises all systems that one might conceivably use to perform social network data management tasks:

-\begin{itemize} \item \textbf{Graph database systems} (\eg Neo4j, InfiniteGraph, Sparksee, Titan/JanusGraph) are novel technologies aimed at storing directed and labeled graphs.
-They support graph traverals, typically by means of APIs, though some of them also support dedicated graph-oriented query languages (\eg Neo4j's Cypher).
+\begin{itemize} \item \textbf{Graph database management systems} (\eg Neo4j, TigerGraph, AWS Neptune) are novel technologies aimed at storing property graphs, \ie graphs with labels and properties (attributes) on nodes and edges.
+They support graph traverals, typically by means of APIs, though some of them also support dedicated graph-oriented query languages (\eg Neo4j's Cypher and TigerGraph's GSQL, as well as the GQL and SQL/PGQ standards).
 These systems' internal structures are typically designed to store dynamic graphs that change over time.
-They offer support for transactional queries with some degree of consistency, and value-based indexes to quickly locate nodes and edges.
+They offer support for transactional queries with some degree of consistency, and value-based indices to quickly locate nodes and edges.
 Finally, their architecture is typically single-machine (non-cluster).
 These systems can potentially implement all three workloads, though Interactive and Business Intelligence workloads are where they will presumably be more competitive. \item \textbf{Graph processing frameworks} (\eg Giraph, Signal/Collect, GraphLab, Green Marl) are designed to perform global graph computations, executed in parallel or in a lockstep fashion.
 These computations are typically long latency, involving many nodes and edges and often consist of approximation answers to NP-complete problems.
 These systems expose an API, sometimes following a vertex-centric paradigm, and their architecture targets both single-machine and cluster systems.
-These systems will likely implement the Graph Analytics workload. \item \textbf{RDF database systems} (\eg OWLIM, Virtuoso, BigData, Jena TDB, Stardog, Allegrograph) are systems that implement the SPARQL~1.1 query language, similar in complexity to \mbox{SQL-92}, which allows for structured queries, and simple traversals.
+These systems will likely implement the Graph Analytics workload. \item \textbf{RDF database systems} (\eg OWLIM, Virtuoso, Stardog, AWS Neptune) are systems that implement the SPARQL~1.1 query language, similar in complexity to \mbox{SQL-92}, which allows for structured queries, and simple traversals.
 RDF database systems often come with additional support for simple reasoning (sameAs, subClass), text search, and geospatial predicates.
 RDF database systems generally support transactions, but not always with full concurrency and serializability and their supposed strength is integrating multiple data sources (\eg DBpedia).
-Their architecture is both single-machine and clustered, and they will likely target Interactive and Business Intelligence workloads. \item \textbf{Relational database systems} (\eg Postgres, MySQL, Oracle, IBM DB2, Microsoft SQL Server, Virtuoso, MonetDB, Vectorwise, Vertica, but also Hive and Impala) treat graph data relationally, and queries are formulated in SQL and/or PL/SQL.
+Their architecture is both single-machine and clustered, and they will likely target Interactive and Business Intelligence workloads. \item \textbf{Relational database systems} (\eg PostgreSQL, MySQL, Oracle, IBM Db2, Microsoft SQL Server, Virtuoso, MonetDB, Vectorwise, Vertica, DuckDB but also Hive and Impala) treat graph data relationally, and queries are formulated in SQL and/or PL/SQL.
 Both single-machine and cluster systems exist.
-They do not normally support recursion or stateful recursive algorithms, which makes them not at home in the Graph Analytics workloads. \item \textbf{NoSQL database systems} (\eg key-value stores such as HBase, REDIS, MongoDB, CouchDB, or even MapReduce systems like Hadoop and Pig) are cluster-based and scalable.
-Key-value stores could possibly implement the Interactive Workload, though its navigational aspects would pose some problems as potentially many key-value lookups are needed.
-MapReduce systems could be suited for the Graph Analytics workload, but their query latency would presumably be so high that the Business Intelligence workload would not make sense, though we note that some of the key-value stores (\eg MongoDB) provide a MapReduce query functionality on the data that it stores which could make it suited for the Business Intelligence workload. \end{itemize}
+They do not normally support recursion or stateful recursive algorithms, which makes them not at home in the Graph Analytics workloads. \end{itemize}